dbinczyk-developx/Katamarans-KataFall2024/EventStorming/EventStorming.md

 27. **Candidates profile listed**: The candidate's profile is included in the searchable database.
 28. **Job description deleted**: An existing job description is removed from the system.
 29. **Company added**: A new company profile is created in the system.
+30. **Resume or job description saved to tokenization database**: Submitted resume or job describtion saved as a token to dedicated database.

 ## Time sequence